biot-med/gen2_adherence_plugin/README.md

 # BioT's Adherence Plugin

 The solution is be composed of 2 plugins.
 The first "Last Session Tracker" plugin, will be triggered upon session completion/update, and update the last session timestamp of patient attribute.
 The second "Adherence Alert" plugin, will be executed periodically and get all the patients that did not complete a session in the last X days.
 Then it will create an alert for each patient.
 Both plugins are deployed under the same function code.
 When the wrapper function is executed it would trigger the appropriate plugin according to the context.
 BioT notification would trigger the "Last Session Tracker" plugin.
 The scheduler will trigger the "Adherence Alert" plugin.

 [Read here](https://docs.biot-med.com/docs/biot-plugins) about BioT plugins.

 ### Plugin Setup
 1. Create a patient alert template for non-adherence alerts.
 2. In the organization template, create an attribute of type label called "Adherence Alert Template Name" (json name "adherence_alert_template_name") and set the value to name of the alert template created in the previous step.
 3. In the organization template, create an attribute of type integer called "Adherence Time in Days" (json name "adherence_time_in_days").
 Set the value to be the minimum time in days for non-adherence.
 4. In the patient template, create an attribute named "Last Session Time" of type DATE_TIME.
 The deployment script will check if this attribute exist and if not, will create one for you.
 5. Environment variables must be configured in the deploy config as described in the "Deployment" section below.

 ### Deployment
 The deployment script deploys both plugins under a single function.
-- Copy the "deploy_config.py" file from the "deployment template" folder to the main folder.
-- Fill in the required information in the copied "deploy_config.py" file.
+- Fill in the required information in the "deploy_config.py" file under the scripts folder.
 - For the first deployment, set "is_initial" to True and "version" to "1".
 Otherwise, set "is_initial" to False.
 - You can add any additional environment variables in the "env_vars" dictionary.
 - Run `python scripts/deploy.py`
 - A scheduler need to be configured for the alert plugin to work.
 Contact BioT support for help.

 ### Maintenance Notes
 1. All additional dependencies must be compatible with AWS Lambda execution environment as explained in: https://docs.aws.amazon.com/lambda/latest/dg/python-package.html#python-package-native-libraries.
 2. Whenever a change is made, the plugin needs to be redeployed using the provided deployment script.

 ### Constants
 To run locally, you can use local_dev_constants in the constants file.
 Just make sure to fill the variables according to the lambda's variables **in the dev environment**

 ## Plugin Subscriptions
 ###Last Session Tracker
 - Notifications - notification services
   - hooktype name: `NOTIFICATION`
 ###Adherence Alert
 - Executed by schedualer so no specific subscription
   - ( hooktype not required but in the code accessed using `NONSPECIFIC` )

 ## Basic code flow